 Robotics – Problem Solving Methods for Mazes

-My research was split in multiple task.
+My research was split into multiple tasks.
 At first, I had to investigate the theory behind maze solving methods.
 I came across multiple algorithms ranging from the simple wall following techniques to the methods of Pledge and Trémaux.
-Next I had to build a modular maze for testing purpose.
-I decided to go with I, L, and T shaped pieces made from 5mm thick wooden strips following a regular 20x20cm grid.
+Next, I had to build a modular maze for testing purposes.
+I decided to go with I-, L-, and T-shaped pieces made from 5mm thick wooden strips following a regular 20x20cm grid.

-Implementing the main functionalities worked quit well, but then multiple problems occured.
-The odometry systems was pretty inaccurate which made driving along a fixed grid nearly impossible.
-It require a switch to forked light barriers and a lot of tweaking to achieve somewhat stable results.
+Implementing the main functionalities worked quite well, but then multiple problems occurred.
+The odometry system was pretty inaccurate which made driving along a fixed grid nearly impossible.
+It required a switch to forked light barriers and a lot of tweaking to achieve somewhat stable results.
 Next, the on-board infrared sensor for wall detection was intended as a binary sensor, which simply notifies the presence of a wall.
 For my use case, I had to rethink it to be able to detect walls in three different directions and to estimate their distance.